Get More Information About Asbestos

 Roofing materials containing asbestos

-Illegal dumping
+Illegal asbestos dumping

 Another major concern related to asbestos mishandling is illegal dumping.
 The government is concerned that some renovators and contractors are not handling and disposing of asbestos waste in a safe and lawful manner.